 John McLaughlin is the founder and director of JMLA.
 He studied architecture in UCD and graduated in 1990.
 He then worked on major civic and cultural projects in Paris and London before returning to Dublin in 2003 as principal architect with Dublin Docklands Authority.
 In 2010 he founded our practice where he drives the overall vision as well as managing major projects.
 He has lectured and exhibited internationally on both architecture and urban design and is often asked to advise public and private bodies.
 He is the senior lecturer in architectural design in UCC and a member of the RIAI.

 Aoibheann Ní Mhearáin is associate director of JMLA.
 She graduated from UCD school of architecture in 2001 and worked with Grafton Architects, Dublin and OMA in Rotterdam, before pursuing a Masters in Architecture at Princeton University (2008).
 She ran her own practice, anima, for 5 years, before joining John McLaughlin Architects in 2016.
-Aoibheann is a registered architect in Ireland, with a particular expertise in conservation.
 She brings a wide range of experience working on projects of all scales, from residential to masterplanning, managing each project stage.
-She is a studio design lecturer in UCD school of architecture and a member of the RIAI.
+She is a studio design lecturer in UCD school of architecture and a member of the RIAI Accredited in Conservation at Grade 3.

 Tara Kennedy graduated with a Masters in architecture from UCD in 2013.
 Since joining John McLaughlin Architects in 2014 she has worked on various public and residential projects, including producing the Making Ireland Modern centennial exhibition in 2016.
 Tara brings expertise informed by her background in visual art with a BA in Sculpture from NCAD 2005 (1st Hons), and collaborative public projects engaging with a wide range of organisations and institutions.
 In 2008 she co-founded the practice Culturstruction, and she was also a co-founder of the community-based design organisation ‘Commonage’.
 Tara teaches architecture at CCAE.